2011 to now: Attitudes towards the LGBT

-- Some religious and social conservatives suggested that the timing was chosen to fire the first shot leaving up to the 2012 elections.
+- Some religious and social conservatives suggested that the timing was chosen to fire the first shot leading up to the 2012-NOV elections.

 Some religious and social liberals pointed to Massachusetts federal District Court Judge Joseph L. Tauro's ruling that said in part:

 "... this court is convinced that 'there exists no fairly conceivable set of facts that could ground a rational relationship' between DOMA and a legitimate government objective.
 DOMA, therefore, violates core constitutional principles of equal protection."

 The equal protection clause in the 14th amendment to the U.S. Constitution normally requires governments to treat people equally.
 However, this is not an absolute requirement.
-If a government has a valid objective that requires that it treat people differently, then it can discriminate either in favor of or against one or more groups either positively or negatively.
-Judge Tauro's ruling, and a later one by a bankruptcy court in California found that no valid objective existed, and therefore discrimination against LGBT persons expressed in the federal DOMA law made it unconstitutional.
+If a government has a valid objective that requires that it treat people differently, then it can discriminate either in favor of or against one or more groups.
+Judge Tauro's ruling, and a later one by a bankruptcy court in California found that no valid objective existed for the active discrimination against LGBT persons in Section 3 of the federal DOMA law.
+Thus it was unconstitutional.

 There were many developments affecting same-sex marriages (SSMs), same-sex parenting, and other LGBT matters following the decision of the Obama Administration.
 One major development was the finding by many respected polling agencies that a solid majority of American adults now support SSM.
-The margin betweeen those supporting SSM and those opposed has reached 8 or 9 percentage points.
+The margin between those supporting SSM and those opposed has reached 8 or 9 percentage points.
 Historical trends between 1996 and 2011 show that support for SSM has been rising at about 1.7 percentage points a year, while opposition has been dropping by about 1.5 percentage points a year.
-Thus, the margin can be expected to increase at over 3 percentage points a year, about 32 percentage points a decade.
+Thus, the margin can be expected to increase at over 3 percentage points a year, or about 32 percentage points a decade.

-We have documented other events showing a movement towards equality during:
+We have documented other events showing a movement towards equality from month to month during: